 In short, if you do not mind that your rental produces less income, you want to manage alone and have the time and expertise to do that, are sentimentally attached to the property or find it hard to allocate the funds to maintain and repair it constantly, you may want to consider self-management as a viable option.

-If, on the contrary, you have an investor mindset, are looking to maximize your rental income, do not want to spend your free time managing your property or are out-of-state, or a combination of the above, we recommend that you hire a property management company to act on your behalf and fulfill your goals.
+If, on the contrary, you have an investor mindset, are looking to maximize your rental income, do not want to spend your free time managing your property or are out-of-state, or a combination of the above, we recommend that you hire a property management company to act on your behalf and fulfil your goals.